philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 > We have too many old fields kicking around, we need to get rid of them.

 Deprecations can be communicated in a few ways for API's.
 For those using OpenAPI v3, you can mark it as `deprecated: true` in the documentation.
 That's no ideal, of course, as OpenAPI is usually human-readable documentation, sat out of band on a developer portal somewhere.
-Rarely are OpenAPI schemas shoved into the response like JSON Schema is, so programatically clients have no real way to access this.
+Rarely are OpenAPI schemas shoved into the response like JSON Schema is, so programmatically clients have no real way to access this.

 JSON Schema is considering [adding a deprecated keyword](https://github.com/json-schema-org/json-schema-spec/issues/74), and oops I think I'm in charge of making that happen.
 I'll get back to doing that after this blog post.
 The idea here would be to pair the schema with a smart SDK (client code) which detects which fields are being used.
 If the schema marks the `foo` field as deprecated, and the client code then calls `$response->foo`, in PHP that could be snooped on with `function __get` (dynamic programming yaaaay) and fire off deprecation warnings on use.